bmac77/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-a sample folder for the data scientist's toolbox course project
+This is a sample folder for the data scientist's toolbox course project.